apache/datafusion-ray/docs/README.md

 ## Partitioning & Distribution

-The partitioning scheme changes throughout the plan and this is the most important concept to understand in order to understand DataFusion Ray's design.
+The partitioning scheme changes throughout the plan and this is the most important concept to understand in order to understand DataFusion for Ray's design.
 Changes in partitioning are implemented by the `RepartitionExec` operator in DataFusion and are happen in the following scenarios.

 ### Joins